 Rain slices the chilling night air, beating against the sides of the parking garage located on the corner of Elm St. and Broadway in downtown Tyler.
 Inside, volunteers shiver and struggle to go to sleep knowing their one night of these rough conditions will end with day break, while others will continue to live through the horror of homelessness.
+Check out the link for garage door fixations, in case of harsh winters and chilly winds, which can keep the car and insides of the garage warm.

 “It’s one of those things you know it’s there, but you don’t ever truly understand the depth of it,” said Sierra Bratton, TJC sophomore and participant in A Night without a Home.